 I commit to working my scheduled work shift(s).

-The work shift(s) is MANDATORY.
+The work shift(s) is MANDATORY and CANNOT BE CHANGED once the season begins.
 We are member-run and your involvement is what keeps the CSA functioning.
 Likewise, your participation in your scheduled shift is essential to keep your membership in good standing.
 If you cannot make your shift, you MUST arrange for someone else to work for you and notify the GWCSA via email at firstname.lastname@example.org.

 In the event a member misses their shift, he or she forfeits one pickup week and will need to make up the work shift.
-Only one member is required to work per household share.
 Members are welcome and encouraged to work additional shifts and/or participate in the CSA events.